Jimmy Bondoc

 James Patrick Romero Bondoc (born May 31, 1975) is a Filipino musician, songwriter, lawyer, politician, and former government official.

 He is known for the songs "Let Me Be The One", "I Believe", and "Hanggang Dito Na Lang".

 In the run-up to the 2016 Philippine presidential election, Bondoc was among the celebrities who endorsed Rodrigo Duterte's successful campaign.
 From 2016 to 2022, Duterte appointed him to serve in the Philippine Amusement and Gaming Corporation (PAGCOR).

 Early life and education

 Bondoc was born on May 31, 1975 in Quezon City.
 He studied at the Ateneo de Manila University from elementary to college, graduating with a degree of Bachelor of Arts in Communications.
-He began his law studies in 2017 at San Beda University and later transferred to the University of the East in 2019, he completed his law studies at the University of the East (UE) in 2023.
+In 2017, Bondoc started studying law at San Beda University.
+In 2019, he transferred to the University of the East.
+He graduated in 2023 and passed Philippine Bar Examinations the same year.

 Music career

 Bondoc is an acoustic musician who has composed and produced songs.
 He is known for his original hits "The Man I Was With You", "Akin Na Lang Sana Siya", and his biggest hit, "Let Me Be The One".
 In 2002, he founded Magis Productions, where he also served as its president until 2016.
 One of the songs from his 2006 album Undercover, "I believe", is an adaptation of South Korean singer Shin Seung-hun's song of the same title, which was released in 2002.
 In 2009, Bondoc released his album entitled Walang Araw, Walang Ulan, under Sony-BMG.
 In 2010, the album Ang Mahiwagang Bisikleta at Ang Huling Makata was released.

 Bondoc was a resident juror on Twist and Shout, a Philippine version of Sing If You Can franchise.
 He was also a regular celebrity mentor on the "Bida Kapamilya" segment of It's Showtime.
 He also served as a radio host for The RnB Show at 97.9 Natural (now known as 97.9 Home Radio) with Duncan Ramos until the end of 2014.
 He was also part of the band called the Sabado Boys alongside Luke Mejares, Paolo Santos and Dj Myke.